Nagashree93/Intro2Github/README.md

 # Intro2Github
 Intro to github workshop at the INBRE conference and stuff.
-Making changes to your changes
+Making changes to your changes, and changes to yours